 - Laser treatments: Lasers resurface the affected area by removing damaged skin cells and causing tiny injuries to the skin, stimulating new skin to form.
 Lasers can be ablative, fractional, or non-ablative, with ablative being the strongest type and requiring the most recovery time while non-ablative is the gentlest and requires no downtime.
 A consultation with your dermatologist or practitioner will help determine the type of treatment needed for your specific scar and the amount of recovery time that can be expected.

-- Microneedling with PRP: PRP (platelet rich plasma) has so many uses that it comes as no surprise that scar fading is one of them.
+- Microneedling with PRP: Platelet-rich plasma (PRP) has so many uses that it comes as no surprise that scar fading is one of them.
 PRP is derived from the patient's own blood, eliminating the risk of allergy or rejection.
-The platelet rich plasma that is cultivated contains growth and healing factors that stimulate tissue regeneration and healing.
+The PRP that is cultivated contains growth and healing factors that stimulate tissue regeneration and healing.
 PRP has been used for treatments ranging from athletic injuries, like tendon tears, to aesthetic treatments, like hair growth.
-When it comes to raised or indented scars, Dr. Buford explains “combination therapies such as microneedling and PRP have shown significant promise in not only reducing vertical height of scars but also promoting scar remodeling.”
+When it comes to raised or indented scars, Dr. Buford explains “combination therapies such as microneedling and PRP have shown significant promise in not only reducing the vertical height of scars but also promoting scar remodeling.”
 Microneedling uses a tool with many tiny needles at the head that penetrate the top layer of skin, creating micro injuries and stimulating collagen production.
-When microneedling is combined with PRP, it allows PRP to penetrate even deeper into the skin, maximizing its benefits and capabilities.
+When microneedling is combined with PRP, it allows for the PRP to penetrate even deeper into the skin, maximizing its benefits and capabilities.

 - Filler: Indented scars may need the help of filler to decrease their depth and make them level to surrounding skin.
 Bellafill® is a long-term filler that can be used on scars to even skin texture.

 How to Minimize the Appearance of Discolored Scars